kanik0/riptherep/README.md

 - Enable Developer Mode
 - Click on "Load unpacked extension" and select the folder where you cloned this repository

-The extention woks straight away, begin browsing :)
+The extention works straight away, begin browsing :)
 If the paywall is still there, please try reloading the page!

 # TODO